- Keep lights low or off when not needed

 - Turn off outdoor lights when not needed

 - Use timers, motion detectors, heat sensors, or photocell lighting controls when possible

 Beaches Energy Services wants to help you save money, while saving the environment.
-Switching to light-emitting diode (LED) bulbs will give your home better light for less money.
+Switching to energy saving lighting elements like light-emitting diode (LED) bulbs will give your home better light for less money.